 // Please specify the base64 content of a 80x80 pixels image

 - Name : the name displayed in the tools list

 - Description : A short description of your plugin purpose.
 Displayed in the tools list

 - SmallImageBase64 : A base64 string that represents a 32 pixels wide image

 - BigImageBase64 : A base64 string that represents a 80 pixels wide image

-- BackgroundColor : Background color of the plugins item in the plugins list
+- BackgroundColor : Background color of the tools item in the tools list

 - PrimaryFontColor : Font color for Name, Description, Version (and Author in Large icons display mode)

 - SecondaryFontColor : Font color for Author in Small icons display mode